Kōhoku New Town: Overview

 The parts of Kōhoku New Town are broadly divided into three main areas: the First District in the north centered around Center-Kita Station, the Second District in the south centered around Center-Minami Station, and the Central District located between them.
 The Town Center District is located adjacent to the Central District.
 Additionally, there are six designated Agricultural Districts (totaling 230.0 hectares) where development is restricted to support urban agriculture, and land is also reserved for attracting businesses.

 As of 2010, approximately 75,000 households and 199,000 residents lived in Kōhoku New Town.

-Feature of this New town
+Features of Kōhoku New Town

-The Policies of Urban Development
+The policies of urban development

 Kōhoku New Town promoted urban development based on the following four principles.